FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - All players bet with their personal rock stash (if available) to receive the 🦄 in the next round.
 You may bid zero rocks if you want but you have to bid!
 - Do not show how much you are bidding until all reveal their bet at the same time.
 - All players put their rocks used for the bid in the central stash.
 - The 🦄 goes to the highest bidder.
-  - In case there is a tie all highest bidders roll their 3 dice and the player with the highest total sum receives the 🦄 figure.
+In case there is a tie all highest bidders roll their 3 dice and the player with the highest total sum receives the 🦄 figure.
 E.g., if all bid zero, all must roll their dice.
 In case there is another tie the remaining players re-roll the dice until a winner can be determined.

+#### Receive 6 rocks

+All players receive 6 rocks from the central stash.

+Players with a personal rock stash may choose to add rocks to their rocks for the current round at this time only.

+Note: You can only loose rocks added to the current game.
+Rocks in a players personal stash can only be used to bet on the Einhorn and add rocks for the next round.

 ## Determine the winner

-Once a player has no rocks left the round ends.
-All other players put their remaining rocks in their own rock stash.
+All players put their remaining rocks (if any) in their own rock stash.

-If this is not the last round:

-- All players can now bet on the 🦄 with their rocks available from their own stash as described above.
-- A new round begins and all players receive 6 rocks from the central stash.
-- Add one to the D10 round counter.
-- Players with a personal rock stash may choose to add rocks to their rocks for the current round at this time only.

-Once the agreed number of rounds are played the player with the most rocks in their own stash wins the game.
+The winner of the game is player with most rocks.
+In case of a tie both players are ranked 1 place.

 ## Extras